mikeizbicki/ucr-cs100/tutorials/videoguide/README.md

 At first it felt very time consuming to indent multiple lines.
 I would go to the beginning of each line and after using `i` and type tab.
-With so many commands in Vim, I was surprised that there was no command to just indent a few lines.
+With so many commands in `vim`, I was surprised that there was no command to just indent a few lines.
 I felt this way until I found about the `V` command.
 `V` lets users highlight a line and pressing up or down can highlight as many lines as they desire.
 All that was left to do was to type `>` after everything I wanted to indent was highlighted and it all would indented once to the right.
 Typing `<` would instead indent it to the left if I ever wanted to do that.
-This greatly improved my usage of Vim for `V`, or `v` if users wanted to highlight characters instead of entire lines, was could be combined with many commands and not just indenting.
+This greatly improved my usage of `vim` for `V`, or `v` if users wanted to highlight characters instead of entire lines, was could be combined with many commands and not just indenting.